Reducers

 }

-}This task reads the existing listFailures, appends to it, and returns the appended array.
+}This task reads the existing failures, appends to it, and returns the appended array.
 Across three parallel branches, fan-in receives three arrays that already contain each other’s contents.
-The list* reducer then appends them all - producing duplicates of every entry up to nine times.
+The append reducer then concatenates them all — producing duplicates of every entry up to nine times.

 Right: